 - New Mexico

-Second, the loans typically must have been borrowed during the marriage.
+Second, the borrower must have taken out the loans during the marriage.
 Your spouse usually isn't liable for student loans you borrowed before you married.

-Before 2017, student loans that were discharged due to death or total and permanent disability were subject to income taxes.
-As a result, your spouse or cosigner could be faced with a huge tax bill.
+Before 2017, student loans discharged due to death or total and permanent disability were subject to income taxes.
+As a result, your spouse or co-signer could face a huge tax bill even though the debt itself was wiped out.

 That changed when Congress passed the Tax Cuts and Job Act.
-The Act of 2017 made student loan discharge due to death non-taxable.
-In other words, the IRS no longer had to treat student loans that were discharged due to death or disability as taxable income.
+Signed into law by President Donald Trump in 2017, this act made student loan discharge due to death non-taxable.
+In other words, the IRS could no longer treat student loans discharged due to death or disability as taxable income.